 So out of the trading strategies detailed in this article, which one works best for your trading style?

-I think no matter what strategy you lock in on, you will want to make sure you use stops in order to protect your profits.
-The last point I will leave you with is to look at different types of securities to see which one fits you the best.
+No matter what strategy you lock in on, you will want to make sure you use stops in order to protect your profits.
+Also, be sure to look at different types of securities to see which one fits you the best.